Pathogen-Genomics-Cymru/lodestone/README.md

 * **permissive**<br />
 One of "yes" or "no".
 If "yes", continue to clockwork flags will be ignored and alignment will be performed anyway.
 If there are not enough reads and/or not a reference found the programme will still exit.
 * **collate**<br />
 One of "yes" or "no".
-If "yes" collate function will be ran to collect all resistance profiling reports
+If "yes" collate function will be ran to collect all resistance profiling reports.
+Will be outputted to the base level output directory (e.g. ```output/tbprofiler.variants.csv```)

 For more information on the parameters run `nextflow run main.nf --help`